Quick and Easy Lamb and Spinach Meatballs with Tzatziki

 The Philips Next Generation Airfryer can cook anything, from chops to fries to brownies, so I decided to put its meat-cooking skills to the test.
 I mean, any airfryer can make fries, but meatballs?
 I wanted them to come out perfectly browned, but still juicy and flavourful.

 I devised a Greek meatball recipe that has all the best things in it: lamb, spinach, feta cheese…OMG.
-And in the Airfryer, they take 11 minutes to make.
-NO oil required!
+And in the Airfryer, they take 11 minutes to make!
+If you don’t have an Airfryer, by all means fry these meatballs in a heavy cast-iron skillet.
+The result is incredible either way!

 Serve the meatballs with tzatziki (recipe below) and the classic horiatiki salad: chunks of cucumber and tomato with kalamata olives and feta, with a simple dressing olive oil, salt, and lemon juice.
 If you have fresh oregano, add some of that to the salad, too.